J S Kingfisher

 J S Kingfisher – Jeff – is a songwriter and recording artist, arranger and producer, composer for film and orchestra, instrumentalist, vocalist, and musical intuitive.
 He is the composer, arranger, and producer of From the Moon to the Earth, a 21-piece song cycle and 2-disc set featuring 26 of LA's top vocalists and session players (2016); Vesica Piscis (1998); and Floating Upstream (1993.)
 He is the creator of Muzoracle, a tool for engaging the intuition and imagination through music and story; and Swenakilo, the sound immersion practice that engages with it.
 He is also the creator of Muzundrum, a musician's game of chance and skill, and the Musician's Dice, a composing, improvising, and educational tool.

 In 2002, Jeff founded Philomuse, a record label, production company, and the manufacturer of his innovations.
 In 2016, he opened Philomusica in Palm Springs, California, a shop of exotic musical instruments with a Muzoracle space and recording studio in the rear.
-By 2019, Philomusica had moved to Palm Desert and become a full time center for music and the healing arts, with his recording studio moved to the nearby Downton Shabby Recorders.
+In 2018, Philomusica moved to Palm Desert and became a full time center for music and the healing arts, with his recording studio moved to the nearby Downton Shabby Recorders.

 Jeff was born and raised in Sacramento, California.
 Musically, he was influenced early on by the big band and country swing records of his parents, and by the records passed on to him by his older cousins: Meet the Beatles and Rubber Soul, the Stones' Aftermath, Cream's Disraeli Gears, lots of Janis and Motown, and Gershwin's Rhapsody in Blue.
 His high school years found him heavy into Bowie and glam with the shoes to prove it; in the meantime he discovered fusion, Joni, and THC.
 Jeff started playing piano and writing songs himself at age 12, and studied organ and classical theory throughout his teens.